LighghtEeloo/charcoal/Readme.md

 where query can be shortened as `q`, `search`, or `s`.

-With `-s y` one can force the happening of a speech.
+With `-s` or `--speak-as true` one can force the happening of a speech.

 ### Edit